Imaging-AI-for-Health-virtual-lab/harmonizer/README.md

 # harmonizer

-The *harmonizer-HS* repository contains two main tools:
+The *harmonizer* repository contains two main tools:

 * *Harmonizer.py* which includes the harmonizer transformer, i.e., a Python transformer that encapsulates the *neuroHarmonize* procedure [1] among the preprocessing steps of a machine learning pipeline.
 The harmonizer transformer works with the *Scikit-learn* library, a popular, open-source, well-documented, and easy-to-learn machine learning package that implements a vast number of machine learning algorithms.
 The harmonizer transformer can be easily included in a pipeline to learn the harmonization procedure parameters on the training data only and apply the harmonization procedure (with parameters learned in the training set) to the test data.
 This prevents data leakage in the harmonization procedure independently of the chosen validation scheme.
-* *HS.py* contains a function able to compute the *harmonization score* (HS), i.e., a quantitative index to measure the efficacy of data harmonization in reducing the unwanted site effect by using the performance of an XGBoost classifier trained to predict the imaging site from the MRI-derived features.
+* *harm_efficacy.py* contains a function able to estimate the harmonization efficacy in removing and/or reducing the unwanted imaging site effect from the MRI-derived features.

 Please read the [LICENSE.md](./LICENSE.md) file before using it.